viaxshan/lab2-branching-and-merging/recipe.md

 12. Cover the top and sides of the cake with frosting.

-13. Decorate the cake with chocolate curls.
+13. Decorate the cake with chocolate curls and sprinkles.

 14. Add a drizzle of salted caramel sauce just before serving.